-The policy will be reviewed as part of the ongoing work of Academic Services in support of the academic regulatory framework.
+The policies will be reviewed as part of the ongoing work of Academic Services in support of the academic regulatory framework.
 3. When will the policies/practice next be reviewed?
-2015/16

-J. Publication of EqIA

-Can this EqIA be published in full, now? - Yes

-J. Sign-off

-EqIA undertaken by (name(s) and job title(s)): Maggie Marr, Officer, Academic Registry

-Accepted by (name): Sara Welham

-Date: 30.7.14

-Retain a copy of this form for your own records and send a copy to equalitydiversity@ed.ac.uk
+A date for review will be set during Academic Services' policy audit.
+J. Publication of EqIA Can this EqIA be published in full, now? - Yes J. Sign-off EqIA undertaken by (name(s) and job title(s)): Maggie Marr, Officer, Academic Registry Accepted by (name): Sara Welham Date: 9.6.14 Retain a copy of this form for your own records and send a copy to equalitydiversity@ed.ac.uk